Speak to our specialist team.

 Specialist Listed Buildings insurance

 Listed Property Protection (LPP) has extensive knowledge of listed properties and their unique quirks.
 We care about making sure that you have the insurance cover that you require should anything go wrong.
-We’ll cover the cost of using specialist materials in the restoration of your damaged property.Arrange a
+We will cover the cost of using specialist materials in the restoration of your damaged property.Arrange a

 Listed Property Protection Benefits: